smartcode54/worldWise/KeyTakeAway/235-CREATING_A_NEW_CITY.md

 - [ ] New city appears in CountryList
 - [ ] Map shows new city marker
 - [ ] Form resets when coordinates change

+### Delete City:
+- [ ] Delete button appears on each city item
+- [ ] Clicking delete shows confirmation dialog
+- [ ] Canceling confirmation does nothing
+- [ ] Confirming deletion removes city from API
+- [ ] City disappears from CityList after deletion
+- [ ] City marker disappears from Map after deletion
+- [ ] Country removed from CountryList if it was the last city
+- [ ] Error handling works if API fails
+- [ ] No navigation occurs when clicking delete button

 ---